Effects of heterogeneous opinion interactions in many-agent systems for epidemic dynamics: Acknowledgments

 \section{Acknowledgments}

 This work has been written within the activities of GNFM group of INdAM (National Institute of High Mathematics).
 MZ acknowledges the support of MUR-PRIN2020 Project No.2020JLWP23 (Integrated Mathematical Approaches to Socio-Epidemiological Dynamics).
-This work has been supported by the National Centre for HPC, Big Data and Quantum Computing (CN00000013).
+This work has been supported by NextGenerationEU, MZ wishes to acknowledge the National Centre for HPC, Big Data and Quantum Computing (CN00000013).
+The work of SB is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 320021702/GRK2326 – Energy, Entropy, and Dissipative Dynamics (EDDy).